dotmake-build/command-line/docs/README.md

 );
 ```
 ### Summary
-- Mark the class with `DotMakeCliCommand` attribute to make it a CLI command.
+- Mark the class with `DotMakeCliCommand` attribute to make it a CLI command (see [DotMakeCliCommandAttribute](https://dotmake.build/api/html/T_DotMake_CommandLine_DotMakeCliCommandAttribute.htm) docs for more info).
-- Mark a property with `DotMakeCliOption` attribute to make it a CLI option.
+- Mark a property with `DotMakeCliOption` attribute to make it a CLI option (see [DotMakeCliOptionAttribute](https://dotmake.build/api/html/T_DotMake_CommandLine_DotMakeCliOptionAttribute.htm) docs for more info).
-- Mark a property with `DotMakeCliArgument` attribute to make it a CLI argument.
+- Mark a property with `DotMakeCliArgument` attribute to make it a CLI argument (see [DotMakeCliArgumentAttribute](https://dotmake.build/api/html/T_DotMake_CommandLine_DotMakeCliArgumentAttribute.htm) docs for more info).
 - Add a method with name `Run` or `RunAsync` to make it the handler for the CLI command.
 The method can have one of the following signatures:

   -